LeMiira/LeMiira/README.md

 - My dreams are cinematic and numbered
 - I usually understand animals better than people
 - I do most things on my own
-- I notice small details others miss
-- I like systems more than noise
-- I care about atmosphere as much as functionality

 ---